ByteDev/ByteDev.Reflection/README.md

 # ByteDev.Reflection

-Reflection related extension methods.
+Library of reflection related functionality and extension methods.

 ## Installation

-ByteDev.Reflection has been written as a .NET Standard 2.0 library, so you can consume it from a .NET Core or .NET Framework 4.6.1 (or greater) application.

 ByteDev.Reflection is hosted as a package on nuget.org.
 To install from the Package Manager Console in Visual Studio run: